 - Where is there potential conflict in the team?

-Completing a team audit will provide clarity around where you team stands not only as a unit working together but also in the wider business.
-It will inspire the team to achieve more, pinpoint training needs and identify skills gaps that can be filled through upskilling and recruitment.
+Completing a team audit will provide clarity around where your team stands, not only as a unit working together but also in the wider business.
+It will inspire the team to achieve more, pinpoint training needs and identify skill gaps that can be filled through upskilling and recruitment.

 3) Making sense of emotional intelligence

-Emotional intelligence (EI) is a powerful driver in effective team working that, if mastered correctly, can transform understanding of the team ‘DNA’.
+Emotional intelligence (EI) is a powerful driver in effective team working that, if mastered correctly, can transform understanding of the team's ‘DNA’.

 Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.”